Ravenports/Ravenports/README.md

 of each port directory is used to generate a port buildsheet.

   2. **Conspiracy:**
-The conspiracy directory contains all the buildsheets.
+The conspiracy repository contains all the buildsheets, separated into 256 bucket directories.
 These single files are the complete recipe for building the software for which they were created.
-These buildsheets are not meant to be viewed directly, as their information can be queries by the ravenadm tool.
-The conspiracy buildsheets are "compiled" from source ports and getting the latest ports is accomplished by updating this directory.
+These buildsheets are not meant to be viewed directly, as their information can be queried by the ravenadm tool.
+The conspiracy buildsheets are "compiled" from ravensource and getting the latest ports is accomplished by updating the repository.
+This README is contained within the Conspiracy repository.

   3. **Raven administration tool:**
 The administration tool for Ravenports is "ravenadm".
 It can query the